ShangShungFoundation/django-manage-it/README.md

 ###Assets Inventory App

 * Supports multiple inventories for each organization
-* Create asset templates to allow for easier adding of individual items of the same kind.
+* Create asset templates to streamline adding of individual items belonging to the same model.
 * Ability to retire & reactivate inventory assets.
 * Assign assets to one or more users.
 * Assets may have different owners.